Does Salt Kill Fleas? How Quickly? Are Carpet Powders Better?

 Check Price on Amazon

-These sprays are good to use along with salt because it can help them die faster and also make them more willing to leave the area.
+These sprays are good to use along with salt because the combination can kill fleas faster and also act as a repellent, making them more willing to leave the area to begin with.

 (Head over to our article on getting rid of fleas in carpet to learn how to make two simple, yet effective, DIY repellent sprays with no essential oils.)